Italia's Next Top Model: Cycles

 In season 3 the original pool of 16 girls was reduced.
-For the show's rules only 14 girls could make it into the final cast, therefore the 2 semi-finalists Giada Combusti and Veronica Valentini were not credited in the official opening sequence.
-This number expanded to 15 girls, when Marianna replaced Jade after her decision to quit the competition.
+For the show's rules only 14 girls could make it into the final cast; the 2 semi-finalists Giada Combusti and Veronica Valentini were not credited in the official opening sequence.
+This number expanded to 15 girls when Marianna replaced Jade after she decided to quit the competition.